If a major disaster occurs, millions of people will be forced to leave their homes and find some other safe place to live.

 Because we can’t predict what disasters will occur.
 We can only predict the most likely disasters, and what their impact areas will be.
 It is possible that your primary Bug Out location will be in Ground Zero, or will be taken over by thieves, or will be inaccessible for reasons like road closures.

-It is vital that you have a backup Bug Out location which is located far away from your primary location, and also uses different access routes.
+It is vital that you have a backup Bug Out location that is located far away from your primary location, and also uses different access routes.

 The 8 Requirements for Choosing a Bug Out Location